 What Does an Independent Insurance Agent Do?

 To sell insurance in each state you must be licensed.
-Some states allow you to transfer your license but some do not.
-Each state has specific requirements.

 If you start with an independent company they may have you set-up an LLC and EIN number.
 These are pretty quick and depending on the state, cost under $100.